thomasantony/thomasantony.github.io-src/content/posts/2016/flybywire-declarative-gui-python.md

 There are libraries like _PyQT_ and _Kivy_ to create GUIs for your Python application.
 However, each of them come with their [own problems](https://medium.com/@tryexceptpass/a-python-ate-my-gui-971f2326ce59#.lpb3pnf2d).
 Many modern UI solutions like Electron and React-Native looks to the web to avoid the problems of dealing with multiple platforms.
 After all, the web is one platform that DOES have it’s share of great (and at times awful) UIs.

-_flybywire_ is my ongoing experiment to develop a declarative UI library, based off some great work by [Cristian Medina](https://medium.com/u/138c0eb26be5).
+[_flybywire_](https://github.com/thomasantony/flybywire) is my ongoing experiment to develop a declarative UI library, based off some great work by [Cristian Medina](https://medium.com/u/138c0eb26be5).

-[**thomasantony/flybywire**
-_flybywire - A declarative library for building user interfaces in pure Python._github.com](https://github.com/thomasantony/flybywire "https://github.com/thomasantony/flybywire")[](https://github.com/thomasantony/flybywire)

 So, what is _flybywire_ all about?
 Well, you need a bit of background before I can go into that.

 #### React, ES6 and the Endless Abyss